-All locations request that trees are completely bare of decorations when dropped off.
+All locations require that trees are completely bare of decorations when dropped off.
 This includes any tree bags or wrappings used to transport the tree to the drop-off site.

 There is no cost to recycle your Christmas tree, but some organizations hosting tree recycling sites collect donations to fund their own projects such as:

-- Boy Scout Troup 239 collecting trees at Shramms Farm and Orchards in Penn Township
+- Boy Scout Troop 239 collecting trees at Shramms Farm and Orchards in Penn Township

 - The Murrysville-Export Rotary collecting trees at the lot adjacent to the Windstream parking lot in Murrysville